Madrid election centers on virus response, rise of far right

 The Madrid region is Spain's main economic engine and the country's busiest transportation hub.
 It's home to 14% of Spain's 47 million people but has recorded nearly one-fifth of the country’s 3.5 million confirmed virus cases and of the national pandemic death toll of over 78,000.

-The only incident reported by midday was a brief semi-naked protest by members of the women's rights activist group Femen who held signs reading "It's not patriotism, it's fascism” outside where Vox's main candidate voted.
+The only incident reported was a brief semi-naked protest by the activist group Femen who held signs reading "It's not patriotism, it's fascism” outside where Vox's main candidate voted.

-Voting stations close at 8 p.m. with results expected a few hours later.

 Comments